Inference in partially identified moment models via regularized optimal transport: Introduction

 Second, there has been a growing literature that applied OT methods to economic problems.
 The paper closest to ours is \citet{fan2025partial}, which studies partial identification of a finite-dimensional parameter defined by a moment equality model with incomplete data via a classical OT representation of the identified set.
-In contrast, our paper employs entropic OT and also develops the methodology for estimation and inference, and hence goes beyond identification.
+In contrast, our paper employs entropic OT and goes beyond identification by developing the methodology for estimation and inference.
+Our strategy for characterizing the identified set via an OT-based criterion function is similar to the one introduced by \citet{ekeland2010optimal,galichon2021inference}.
 More broadly, OT has been deployed in a variety of economic applications, such as discrete choice models \citep{chiong2016duality}, covariate matching for causal effects \citep{gunsilius2021matching}, nonlinear difference-in-differences for multivariate counterfactuals \citep{torous2024optimal}, policy learning in matching markets \citep{hazard2025whom}, and combining stated and revealed preferences \citep{meango2025combining}.
 Other works include \citet{voronin2025generalized}, which introduces a generalized version of OT for estimation in a large class of partially identified models, and \citet{schennach2025optimally}, which uses OT for estimation and inference in the overidentified GMM with measurement errors.